 That’s a far cry from the $480,000 for the bundled solution.

 By purchasing through a systems integrator, you open yourself to more options when it comes to choosing the right data storage solution.
-With recent innovations in cloud storage technology enabling services such as Wasabi hot cloud storage to deliver data storage that is 80% less expensive and up to 6x faster than first-generation cloud storage AWS S3, the benefits of alternative choices are obvious.
+With recent innovations in cloud storage technology enabling services such as Wasabi hot cloud storage to deliver data storage that is 80% less expensive than AWS S3 and faster than the competition, the benefits of alternative choices are obvious.

 Of course, the system integrator is going want to make a profit, and there will be some additional maintenance costs, but this clearly shows how the new economics of cloud storage 2.0 solutions like Wasabi hot cloud storage can help solve the data storage crisis facing government, law enforcement, or any organization that relies on digital video surveillance.